nkgowda13/Freshworks-Problem_Statement/README.md

-Problem statement provided by Freshworks,\n Implemented using Jupyter notebook and Pycharm
+Problem statement provided by Freshworks,
+Implemented using Jupyter notebook and Pycharm